mahmuttaskiran/makefake/README.md

   }
 });
 ```
-This codes produces an array contain one hundred different user object just like that:
+This codes produces an array contain one hundred different user object like that:
 ```json
 [
   {